CEA-MetroCarac/PySSPFM/doc/README.md

 ```

 <p align="justify" width="100%">
-The code also includes other polarization signals that can be utilized for the development of various modes.
+The code also includes other polarization voltage form that can be utilized for the development of various modes:
 </p>

 <p align="center" width="100%">